Surprise Confession, Chap. 1

 String said it was okay, but that I did make everybody nervous, including him.
 "But, I suppose I deserved it, teasing you like I did and making you wait all this time," String added, smiling.

 The thing that made me happiest of all—aside from String finally askin' me to marry him, that is—was when my mother apologized to String for all the bad things she'd said—and written—to me about him—and the way he responded to her.
 String basically told Mom that he had been an idiot until recently, so he didn't blame her for anything.
-Just like he told me he was gonna do, I said to myself, recalling what String had told me that day back at the hangar.
+Just like he told me he was gonna do, I thought, recalling what String had told me that day back at the hangar.
 I gotta admit—hearing String say that just made me love him all the more—if that's humanly possible.
 And I had to admit somethin' else, too—I'd been worried about how things were gonna go between Mom and String, after everything that Mom had said about him—but just like he promised me, String didn't hold anything Mom had ever said against him, and that made me even happier than I already was.
 And, I got the feelin' that Mom was a little more accepting of the fact that String and I were livin' together, now that we were engaged to be married.
 When I asked String about it, he told me that his parents and Dom had always taught him never to hold a grudge, so he wasn't about to start now.
-Just like Mom and Daddy did with me, I said to myself.
+Just like Mom and Daddy did with me, I thought.
 I get the feelin' Daddy would've liked String once he pulled his head out of his rear end about me, I added to myself, especially seeing how Mom's attitude toward String had changed ever since she found out we were together.

 I had to admit, I was a little surprised at how unhappy Erin looked when String proposed to me—but then, I remembered her writing and telling me about how her marriage had fallen apart, and it didn't surprise me at all when I heard her tell String that if he ever did anything to hurt me, she'd come back here and beat the crud out of him herself.
-If there was anything left for you after I got through with him, I said to myself.
+If there was anything left for you after I got through with him, I thought.
 Somehow, though, I wasn't all that concerned—I don't think String would ever do anything to hurt me, just like I'd never do anything to hurt him.
 That's how much we love each other.
 Erin finally did welcome String to the family, and he told her he understood completely why she felt like she did, since I'd told him about what happened with Erin's marriage.
-I imagine he'd be the same way under similar circumstances, if Saint John was getting married, I said to myself, even though I didn't wish what Erin had gone through on Saint John, or anybody else.
+I imagine he'd be the same way under similar circumstances, if Saint John was getting married, I thought, even though I didn't wish what Erin had gone through on Saint John, or anybody else.

 And after everybody went home and it was just the two of us alone, upstairs in the sleeping loft, I got the feelin' String was worrying that I was gonna kick him downstairs and make him sleep on the couch—and I would've had every right to, after what he pulled on me about tonight—but I love him too danged much for that.
-And like I said, Mom and Daddy taught me not to hold grudges—so I'm sure as heck not gonna start now, I said to myself.
+And like I said, Mom and Daddy taught me not to hold grudges—so I'm sure as heck not gonna start now, I thought.
 Finally, I said, "String, thank you so much for tonight.
 This—this was perfect.
 And, I even forgive you for that 'shuck and jive,' as Daddy used to say, that you pulled on me today, sayin' you didn't have anything up your sleeve."

 "Well," I said as I moved closer to String, giving him my best "come-hither" look, "it sure was a surprise, String.
 I'll never forget tonight.
 Now," I said, my expression changing to the impish grin that I've learned drives String absolutely wild, "there's one other thing I want."